Sam Patten’s Wild Life As a Cooperating Witness

 They didn’t say when.
 Then they took off.

-Patten’s mind raced — first to Mexico, the location of his most recent assignment for Cambridge Analytica, the political consulting firm founded in 2014, which had, in the 2016 presidential election, worked to elect Donald Trump.
+Patten’s mind raced — first to Mexico, the location of his most recent assignment for Cambridge Analytica, the political consulting firm founded in 2014 by Steve Bannon and Robert Mercer, which had, in the 2016 presidential election, worked to elect Donald Trump.
 Patten was aware of reports that the firm had utilized its microtargeting capabilities to help the spread of Russian propaganda, and he’d seen the news that it had emerged as a subject of interest to congressional investigators as part of the inquiry into foreign election interference.

 “There were all these different threads,” Patten said.
 “I was sort of thinking, at that point, How does this look?
 That was what I was worried about.
 I was pretty sure all along that the Russia thing was bullshit … The whole thing was being artificially puffed up.
 So, in that context, I was self-aware enough to be nervous about where I was.
 Things were just falling apart right and left, and I was like, What’s gonna blow up next?
 And cue the government.
 All went according to plan.”

-He’d been associated with Cambridge Analytica, the political-consulting firm founded by Steve Bannon and Robert Mercer, ever since he met its CEO, Alexander Nix, at Off the Record, the basement bar at the Hay-Adams hotel, in 2014.
+He’d been associated with Cambridge Analytica ever since he met its CEO, Alexander Nix, at Off the Record, the basement bar at the Hay-Adams hotel, in 2014.
 Cambridge brought him to Oregon, where he worked on behalf of a senatorial candidate accused of stalking; to Mexico, where the whole thing “imploded,” Patten says, and nobody got paid; and to Nigeria, where he worked in a presidential election on behalf of the incumbent, Goodluck Jonathan, and where a whistle-blower would later allege that Cambridge Analytica was responsible for a violent, Islamophobic video that targeted the candidate’s Muslim opponent (though not effectively enough, since Muhammadu Buhari won anyway).
 He didn’t seem to know much about, or have involvement in, the firm’s data-targeting practices.
 The work he performed was more standard: analysis, speechwriting, ads, attempts to sway the media.
 Domestic work was a bore, as he saw it.
 It was basic.
 The reason Patten admired Manafort, and those of his ilk, was because Manafort wasn’t just parachuting into a place and behaving as if whatever advice he could offer the local players was gospel because of who he was; he became a part of the places where he worked.
 Patten aspired to be like that, too.

 “Most of the time, he’s got good ideas.
 Occasionally, he’ll have really left-field ideas,” Perry Willoughby-Brown, a political operative who worked with Patten at Cambridge Analytica, told me.
 “He had an idea that we should try to start a rumor.
 In Nigeria, there are a lot of behind-the-scenes people who direct politics.
 And Sam said we should start a rumor that one guy demanded the other guy shine his shoes and they got into a fight.
 And then the other guy did eventually shine his shoes and left in a huff about it.
 He wrote a blog about it, and he tried to push that a bit on social media.”
 In the end, Willoughby-Brown said, “it never really went anywhere.”